LDAP troubleshooting and recovery

 Caveats

-• Containerized Masking does not sync LDAP fields; manage them within the engine.
+• Containerized Continuous Compliance deployments do not sync LDAP settings and continue to manage them locally within the engine.